 - Fushigi Yuugi had both Miaka and Yui's powers tied to their respective virginities.
 Of course, the series milked the romantic tension this generated for all that it was worth.
 Both girls also underwent rape-related subplots as well.
 This leads to Yui's believing herself to be both a virgin and a rape victim simultaneously.
 She was never raped.
 She just lost consciousness before things turned really ugly and didn't know she was rescued before anything happened to her.
 Unfortunately, her rescuer used her state of trauma to manipulate her for his own purposes.
 Also, she didn't know about the virginity part of the equation.

 - Please Save My Earth - the Kiches Sarjalian, who can talk and sing to plants, lose their powers upon losing their virginity.
 Lots of sexual tension.
 Subverted when Moku Ren keeps her powers even after she's raped by Shion, which causes a huge misunderstanding that's the reveal behind the entire plot.
 Mokuren is a special case though, all other Kiches Sarjalians, including her parents, really do lose their power once they aren't virgins.
 And yes, there are male virgins with special powers too (rare as they are)!

 - Devil Hunter Yohko features a heroine who must remain a virgin until she gains her powers.
 (Her mother was unable to fight temptation and thus, could not become a demon hunter.)
 Interestingly, once Yohko gained her powers, she no longer needed to remain chaste, as her greatgrandchild-wanting grandmother hastily and happily informed her.
-A later episode make it waffle on weither or not she has to maintain her virginity after all.
+A later episode make it waffle on whether or not she has to maintain her virginity after all.
 After this change, the monsters change from trying to rape her to killing all her boyfriends, to prevent another generation.

 - Kamikaze Kaitou Jeanne: